What is an interest rate floor?

 Upfront or in instalments

-The premium for a borrower floor is normally paid upfront by the borrower.
+The premium for a favourable floor is normally paid upfront by the borrower.
 This is generally the case when the floor is purchased independently of the loan or loans it is hedging.

 Some lenders offer deferred premium floors, where the premium is payable in instalments over the life of the floor regardless of what happens to interest rates.
 By deferring the premium payable, the lender is effectively lending the floor buyer the money to pay the floor premium so will apply a funding charge and may require additional security.